COMPASS Frequently Asked Questions

 Can I retake the COMPASS test?

 Yes.
 The retesting fee for any section is $5.75.
-Students may retest after a 30-day waiting period.
-Only three retests per calendar year are permitted.
+Students may retest after receiving more preparation and meeting with the assessment staff.

 Do you accept COMPASS scores from other colleges?

 Yes.
 COMPASS and ASSET scores within the last two years may be used for enrollment and registration.
-Scores from other colleges should go directly to a career advisor.
+All scores must be officially faxed from the testing center to Bates Technical College Assessment center at 253-680-7031, with a cover sheet signed and dated from a testing official.

 I need special accommodations.
 Who do I contact?